astroport-fi/astroport-core/contracts/factory/README.md

 # Astroport Factory

 The factory contract can perform creation of astroport pair contract and used as directory contract for all pairs.
-Code ID for a pair type can be provided when instantiating a new pair (e.g. stableswap).
 Available pair types are stable and xyk (TODO discussion custom managed via a whitelist).

-README has updated with new messages (Astroport v1 messages follow)
+README has updated with new messages (Astroport v1 messages follow).

 ---

 ## InstantiateMsg

-Init contract.
-Set pair contract code IDs which are allowed to create pairs.
+Code ID for a pair type can be provided when instantiating a new pair.
+So, you don’t have to execute pair contract additionally.

 ```json
 {